-Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh and a member of the Institute of Internal Auditors (IIA), USA and IIA Bangladesh.
+Mr Saha is a fellow member of the Institute of Chartered Accountants of Bangladesh, and a member of the Institute of Internal Auditors (IIA), USA and IIA Bangladesh.
 He is also a member of the Information Systems Audit and Control Association (ISACA), USA and ISACA Dhaka, Bangladesh Chapter.
-He has been nominated as Director – Membership of the ISACA Dhaka, Bangladesh Chapter for the period 2011-2015.
+He served as director– membership of the ISACA Dhaka, Bangladesh Chapter for the period 2011-2015.
 He is currently a member of the Technical and Research of the Institute of Chartered Accountants of Bangladesh.